truust-io/docs.truust.io/content/getting-started.md

 ### Registering an Account

 The first step to start working with us is **registering your account into our platform**.

-Remember that we have two environments available for you, so our recommendation is to register first on the Sandbox environment.
+Remember that we have two environments available for you, so our recommendation is to **register first on the Sandbox environment to test the platform**.
 Once you are satisfied and understand all the basic details of our tool, you are ready to register on the Production environment.

 To create your first account, access to the following links:

 - [Sandbox Registration](https://dashboard-sandbox.truust.io/register): Testing environment
 - [Production Registration](https://dashboard.truust.io/register): Live production environment

 Where you will be asked to complete your user details.

 If the registration is succesfull, you will be redirected to the following page to create your first account.

 ### Your Account

 A screen with all options related to managing your Truust account will be displayed.

-- **Business Name**: Account Name.
+- **Business Name**: It will be your account name.
 It will be your public identification, so make sure is an understandable reference to your users.
 - **Logo**: Company Logo.
+It will be displayed on your checkout page if you use the payments links feature.
 - **Payment Method**: Payment method that your customers will use to pay for your orders by default.
 You can set the individual payment method later creating the order.
 - **Fees:** commission value that will be applied by default to your transactions.
 You can indicate this commission in two ways: as a percentage and as an absolute value.
 Again, remember that you can set the individual fees for an invdiviual payment when creating the order.

 To edit later your account, click on the **"Accounts"** option in the left sidebar.
-Next, click the **"Accounts Settings""** button for the account you want to set up.
+Then, click the **"Accounts Settings""** button for the account you want to set up.

 ### Multiples Accounts